KLaci/smart-paste/README.md

 You can customize Smart Paste behavior in VS Code settings:

 - `smartPaste.openAIKey`: Your OpenAI API key (required)
+- `smartPaste.openAIBaseURL`: Base URL for the OpenAI API (optional, defaults to "https://api.openai.com/v1")
+- `smartPaste.modelName`: Model name to use for generating file names (defaults to "gpt-4o-mini")
+- `smartPaste.systemPrompt`: System prompt for the AI model (defaults to a file name generation prompt)

 ## Feedback and Contributions